Stroke Thrombectomy Vascular Neurology of Southern California

 Strokes occur when blood flow to the brain is interrupted, due to either a blood vessel bursting or a blockage of some sort.
 When a blood clot causes a blockage, a stroke thrombectomy performed by an expert neurointerventionalist could very well be a life-saving procedure.

-Dr. M. Asif Taqi is a triple-board certified neurointerventionalist and stroke specialist with many years of extensive experience and expertise in treating stroke patients.
+Dr. M. Asif Taqi is a quadruple-board certified neurointerventionalist and stroke specialist with many years of extensive experience and expertise in treating stroke patients.
 In addition to his superior surgical skills, he also possesses the incredible ability to connect with his patients personally and put them at ease.
 Because of his expertise, he understands the emotional challenges that occur when you or a loved one have been diagnosed with a stroke.
 He will take the time to explain your procedure and answer any questions you may have.
 He strives to ensure the utmost comfort of each of his patients!
 Contact us today to arrange your consultation in Thousand Oaks or West Hills.

 What causes a stroke?

 A cerebrovascular accident (CVA), also known as a stroke, occurs when blood flow to a part of the brain is interrupted.
 This interruption happens when a blood vessel bursts (hemorrhagic stroke) or is blocked somehow (ischemic stroke).
 In either case, the downstream portion of the brain does not receive adequate blood flow.
 Because the brain requires a constant supply of oxygen and nutrients to function, disruption of the blood supply can quickly and permanently damage the brain.